-Most cacti come from arid climates and our image of a cactus is precisely that of a plant adapted to growing in harsh conditions: a swollen stem that holds water, no leaves in order to reduce moisture loss, abundant spines to protect its valuable assets, etc. You might imagine that therefore you need to sow cactus seeds in sand and under conditions of burning sun and great aridity… but you’d be wrong.
+Most cacti come from arid climates and our image of a cactus is precisely that of a plant adapted to growing in harsh conditions: a swollen stem that holds water, no leaves in order to reduce moisture loss, abundant spines to protect its valuable assets, etc. You might imagine therefore that you need to sow cactus seeds in sand and under conditions of burning sun and great aridity… but you’d be wrong.

 So, unless you want to have success with only one cactus seed out of 1,000, don’t treat cactus seeds like desert plants.
 Instead, coddle them!
 Sow and treat them like any other plant.
 Here’s how:

-It is only about a year after the seedlings have been growing on their own that you should begin treating them “like cactus”, placing them in full sun and letting the soil dry out thoroughly before watering again.
-Cactus are fairly slow growers, but some will be quite presentable by their 2nd year.
+It is only about a year after the seedlings have been growing on their own that you should begin treating them “like cactus,” placing them in full sun and letting the soil dry out thoroughly before watering again.
+Cacti are fairly slow growers, but some will be quite presentable by their second year.
 How long before they bloom?
 Mammillarias or rebutias may reach blooming size in as little as 2 to 3 years, but most small cacti are 5 or 6 years away from blooming.
 As for candelabra and barrel types, figure 15 to 50 years… if indeed they ever bloom.

 Obviously, there are exceptions to the sowing recommendations made above.
 Several opuntias from northern areas, for example, will require an extensive cold treatment before germinating, but otherwise, the process described above will work well with almost any desert cactus.

 Although the information above was written with cactus in mind, most other succulents also need coddling when they first germinate.
 Whether it be agaves, aloes, euphorbias or crassulas, when you sow them, give them high humidity and only moderate light until they’re well established.
 In other words, baby them at first.
 They’ll love you for it!